schung53/inventrack/README.md

 ## Instructions

+1. Create a .env file in the root directory
+2. Paste the variables listed in my Shopify application into .env
-1. npm install
+3. npm install
-2. npm start
+4. npm start

 Or, check out the demo [here](https://shopify-be-challenge.herokuapp.com/).